 He had spared me from losing my eye.
 One, I had closed the eye fast enough so that the major cut was on the lid and not on the eye.
 Two, it was on the outer white not on the iris or pupil.
 The doctors were clear about the difference these things made in the lack of having permanent damage.
 Three, it did not happen the day before when I was home alone.
 Roland was there to care for me.
 Four, the nurse, because she had just taken the plastics off her own hangers that morning, understood the truth of my words as well as their warning to her.
 God had been there in both the timing and in what had even happened to the nurse on duty.

-Making this particular rut was nothing more than a pebble in my road because I was hedged about with protection.
+Making this particular rut nothing more than a pebble in my road because I was hedged about with protection.

 In the last few months I have been learning to view my past ruts differently.
 I am learning that even now years and decades later, I am not trapped in the ruts of my past responses.
 I have come to call God Abba and to look forward to talking to him.
-If you know me, you know I did not always view him as kind and loving Abba but as a ruthless and cruel father to be avoided.
+If you know me, you know I did not always view him as a kind and loving Abba but as a ruthless and cruel father to be avoided.

 I have known God for fifty-five years, but many of those years were spent loudly and angrily challenging him about why would he ever identify himself as a man much less a father.
 And that speaks to the problems that arose from one of the biggest ruts in my road.
-However, I am learning that God indeed has loved me ever since I very young.
+However, I am learning that God indeed has loved me ever since I was very young.
 I see him working in my life and on my behalf before I even knew him.
 And he is showing me how a father should love—and that sets me free.

 But those are stories to tell in other months, for other times.
 For now remember that when you know the truth, the truth will set you free, especially from unyielding ruts.